General-purpose computing on graphics processing units: Classical GPGPU

 More examples are available in part 4 of GPU Gems 2.

 Linear algebra

 Using GPU for numerical linear algebra began at least in 2001.
 It had been used for Gauss-Seidel solver, conjugate gradients, etc.

 Hardware support

 Computer video cards are produced by various vendors, such as Nvidia, AMD.
 Cards from such vendors differ on implementing data-format support, such as integer and floating-point formats (32-bit and 64-bit).
 Microsoft introduced a Shader Model standard, to help rank the various features of graphic cards into a simple Shader Model version number (1.0, 2.0, 3.0, etc.).

 Integer numbers

-Pre-DirectX 9 video cards only supported paletted or integer color types.
+Pre-Direct3D 9 video cards only supported paletted or integer color types.
 Sometimes another alpha value is added, to be used for transparency.
 Common formats are: